 Funded by New Zealand’s Biological Heritage National Science Challenge.
 Aotearoa now has an ambitious goal to become predator free by 2050.
 What does this mean for Māori communities and how does it fit with a Māori worldview?
 Preference will be given to stories focusing on mammalian predators.
-There is $5,000 available in this theme.

 Before completing the official application form, please read the following Guidelines for Applicants.
 Incomplete applications may not be considered.

 Note that it is not required that the submitted pieces be related to science.
 We suggest submitting your highest quality work.